 In 2017, Jimmy joined AFL broadcasting teams on Channel 7 and 3AW as well as landing the role as co-host on The Breakfast Club on RSN-927.
 He also writes for leading newspapers including The Age and previously The Herald Sun and Geelong Advertiser.

 Jimmy has a business degree and has completed an Executive Management course.
-In addition to his media work he is a Director with Touchstone Executive Search and Product Development Manager at X-Blades.

 Jimmy became an official Ambassador for the Foundation in July 2017.

 Being an ambassador fits naturally with what I am trying to achieve in progressing awareness of, and advocating for, the prevention of domestic violence.

 It (violence) is not blokey, it is not tough, you are not a hero, you are actually quite the opposite.”

 Crown Princess Mary is a great supporter of the Alannah & Madeline Foundation and has spoken at various events on our behalf.Read More >

 Walter Mikac, Phil West and a small group of volunteers, worked hard to set up the Foundation in 1997.
 Today, Walter is the Founding Patron of the Foundation and a professional speaker.Read More >

 Melissa became an official Ambassador for the Alannah & Madeline Foundation in April 2014.
 She has been a huge advocate for the Foundation’s work.Read More >

 Your donation can help keep a child safe from violence...Read More >